xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 # Hardware Components in Design

+## Cisco 8000
+The Converged SDN Transport design now includes the Cisco 8000 family.
+Cisco 8000 routers provide the lowest power consumption in the industry, all while supporting systems over 200Tbps and features service providers require.
+Starting in CST 5.0 the Cisco 8000 fulfills the role of core and aggregation router in the design.
+The 8000 provides transit for end to end unicast and multicast services.
+Service termination is not supported on the 8000 in CST 5.0.

 ## ASR 9000
 The ASR 9000 is the router of choice for high scale edge services.
 The Converged SDN Transport utilizes the ASR 9000 in a PE function role, performing high scale
 L2VPN, L3VPN, and Pseudowire headend termination.
-All testing up to 3.0 has been performed using Tomahawk series line cards on the ASR 9000.
+All testing up to CST 3.0 has been performed using Tomahawk series line cards on the ASR 9000.
+Starting in CST 5.0 we introduce
+ASR 9000 Lightspeed+ high capacity line cards to the design.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hw-asr9000.png)